 For a copy of the Mentorship Brochure click here.

-The next Mentorship Program is scheduled to begin in February of 2018 and we are accepting
+The next Mentorship Program is scheduled to begin May 14, 2018 and we are accepting

 completed application forms.
 If you have submitted an application form,

-you will be contacted in January by email with dates and times for Information Sessions.
+you will be contacted by email with dates and times for Information Sessions.

 All new applicants must attend an Information Session in order to be considered